-The people kneel or stand as able.

-The Leader and People pray responsively
+The Prayers of the People The people kneel or stand as able.
+The Leader and People pray responsively.

 Father, we pray for your holy Catholic Church; That we all may be one.

 Grant that every member of the Church may truly and humbly serve you; That your Name may be glorified by all people.